acdreyer/data-structures/wAssignment_01/README.md

 #### Output:

 The folder contains three main sets of files:
+* This README.md file
 * The wAssignment_01.js code that makes the requests to obtain ten .html files.
-* Ten meetinglist##.txt files that contain the body part of the .html meeting agendas.
+* Ten meetinglist##.txt files in the ./data subfolder that each contains the body part of the .html meeting agendas.
-* This README.md file